YasinsaMahanama/C-GNU-Utilities/README.md

 ## User Interface

 ### ❖ The user interface is quite minimal and lacks proper formatting.
-Consider adding more descriptive and userfriendly messages for better interaction with the user.
+Consider adding more descriptive and user-friendly messages for better interaction with the user.

 ### ❖ Provide a clear indication of when the user should input the text and the "exit" command.